 What Do Corporate Partners Want From the Relationship?

 Though corporate partners may give generously, they are also likely to want something in turn from the relationships.
 Here are a few ways in which corporate partnerships with nonprofits benefit the participating businesses as well:

-- Community reputation: Most consumers want to feel that the companies they do business with are trustworthy, caring, and conscientious.
+Most consumers want to feel that the companies they do business with are trustworthy, caring, and conscientious.
 Partnering with a nonprofit helps a business demonstrate how thoroughly it embodies these values.
-If community members see businesses becoming involved with nonprofit events and volunteer work, they are more likely to think highly of those businesses and patronize them in the future.
+If community members see businesses becoming involved with nonprofit volunteering events and volunteer work, they are more likely to think highly of those businesses and patronize them in the future.

-- Advertising opportunities: When businesses sponsor a nonprofit event, they often get advertising opportunities in return, usually through the use of their name or the prominent display of their logo.
-Businesses can also reference the nonprofit-corporate partnership in their internal marketing materials, emphasizing that they are proud to support the good work of the nonprofits they partner with.
+When businesses sponsor a nonprofit event, they often get advertising opportunities in return, usually through the use of their name or the prominent display of their logo.
+Businesses can also reference the corporate-nonprofit partnership in their internal marketing materials, emphasizing that they are proud to support the good work of the nonprofits they partner with.
 These opportunities help raise the business’s visibility in the public eye and create positive brand associations.

 How to Form a Nonprofit-Corporate Partnership

 Once you’ve decided that engaging in a corporate partnership makes sense for your nonprofit, it’s time to set one up.
 But how should you begin?
 Here are some tips for starting corporate-nonprofit partnerships:

 One of the first steps in building nonprofit-corporate partnerships is to decide what types of companies would make sense as partners for your volunteer organization.
 Make a list of area businesses that have strong, positive reputations.
 If you can tie the business’s area of expertise to your nonprofit volunteering work — even better.
 An animal shelter might partner with a business like PetsMart or PetCo, or a food bank might partner with a local grocery chain.